 2021 Higher Education Suicide Prevention Conference

-UMatter2De Higher Education Suicide Prevention Subcommittee presents an in-person half day conference on November 16th, 2021 from 8am to 12pm located at the MLK Parlors on Delaware State University’s main campus.
-This year we will be having presenters across our nation discuss with participants how we can create a suicide safer community in higher education settings.
-The committee will be hosting three presenters at the conference who have various knowledge, experience and resources about suicide prevention.
-This free conference will also have vendors in the Delaware community fighting to end suicide.
-This will include other higher education institutions, local non-profit organizations and suicide prevention resources in Delaware.
+The UMatter2De Higher Education Suicide Prevention Subcommittee presented an in-person half day conference on November 16th, 2021 at the MLK Parlors on Delaware State University’s main campus.
+During the conference, presenters from across the nation discussed with attendees how we can create a suicide safer community in higher education settings.
+The committee hosted three presenters with various knowledge, experience and resources about suicide prevention.
+The free conference had vendors in the Delaware community fighting to end suicide.
+This included other higher education institutions, local non-profit organizations and suicide prevention resources in Delaware.